UKPLab/sentence-transformers/docs/pretrained-models/nli-models.md

 For a training example, see [examples/training_nli_bert.py](../../examples/training_nli_bert.py).

 # Pre-trained models
- We provide the following pre-trained models:
+We provide the following pre-trained models.
+The performance was evaluated on the test set of the [STS benchmark dataset](http://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark) using Spearman rank correlation.

+### BERT models
- - **bert-base-nli-mean-tokens**: This model fine-tuned BERT-base on the AllNLI dataset.
-As pooling strategy, mean-tokens was used.
+- **bert-base-nli-mean-tokens**: BERT-base model with mean-tokens pooling.
 Performance: STSbenchmark: 77.12
-- **bert-base-nli-max-tokens**: This model fine-tuned BERT-base on the AllNLI dataset.
-As pooling strategy, max-tokens was used.
+- **bert-base-nli-max-tokens**: BERT-base with max-tokens pooling.
 Performance: STSbenchmark: 77.18
+- **bert-base-nli-cls-token**: BERT-base with cls token pooling.
+Performance: STSbenchmark: 76.30
-- **bert-large-nli-mean-tokens**: This model fine-tuned BERT-large on the AllNLI dataset.
-As pooling strategy, mean-tokens was used.
+- **bert-large-nli-mean-tokens**: BERT-large with mean-tokens pooling.
 Performance: STSbenchmark: 79.19
-- **bert-large-nli-max-tokens**: This model fine-tuned BERT-large on the AllNLI dataset.
-As pooling strategy, max-tokens was used.
+- **bert-large-nli-max-tokens**: BERT-large with max-tokens pooling.
 Performance: STSbenchmark: 78.32

-The performance was evaluated on the test set of the [STS benchmark dataset](http://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark) by computing the cosine-similarity between two sentence embeddings and by computing the Spearman rank correlation to the gold labels.
+- **bert-large-nli-cls-token**: BERT-large with CLS token pooling.
+Performance: STSbenchmark: 78.29

+### RoBERTa models
+- **roberta-base-nli-mean-tokens**: RoBERTa-base with mean-tokens pooling.
+Performance: STSbenchmark: 77.42
+- **roberta-large-nli-mean-tokens**: RoBERTa-base with mean-tokens pooling.
+Performance: STSbenchmark: 78.58

 # Performance Comparison
 Here are the performances on the STS benchmark for other sentence embeddings methods.
 They were also computed by using cosine-similarity and Spearman rank correlation: